erickaakcire/webhistorian/README.md

 The extension uses the D3.js for the visualizations and accesses the history data via the chrome.history API.

-Web Historian runs entirely on the local browser using only client-side JavaScript.
+Web Historian runs entirely on the local browser using only client-side JavaScript and can be used while the browser offline, until the "participate" option is chosen.

 For more information see http://webhistorian.org